 Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 René, son of Jean Rassicot and Marguerite Crosnier of St.-Jean-Ursin, bishopric of Coutances, France, born in c1705, reached Île St.-Jean, today's Prince Edward Island, in the late 1720s.
 In October 1729, he married Marie, daughter of Michel Haché dit Gallant and Anne Cormier of Chignecto and widow of François Poirier, at Port-Lajoie on the island.
-He and Marie had six children, five of them sons, at least two of whom created families of their own:
+He and Marie had six children, including Jean-Baptiste dit Ratier, born on the island in c1731; René, fils in October 1733; and Marie, birth date was unrecorded.
+At least two of René and Marie's sons created families of their own:

-Jean-Baptiste dit Ratier, born probably at Port-Lajoie in c1731, married Marie-Henriette, daughter of Louis Pothier, at St.-Pierre-du-Nord, Île St.-Jean, in January 1754.
+Jean-Baptiste dit Ratier, born probably at Port-Lajoie in c1731, married Marie-Henriette, daughter of Louis Pothier and Cécile Nuirat, at St.-Pierre-du-Nord, Île St.-Jean, in January 1754.
 Jean-Baptiste became a sailor.

-René, fils, born at St.-Pierre-du-Nord in October 1733, married Marie, daughter of Charles Benoit of Pigiguit, at Port-Lajoie in October 1757.
+René, fils, born at St.-Pierre-du-Nord in October 1733, married Marie, daughter of Charles Benoit and and Madeleine Thériot of Pigiguit, at Port-Lajoie in October 1757.

 LE GRAND DÉRANGEMENT

-When the British rounded up the Acadians in Nova Scotia in the fall of 1755, Jacques, Pierre, Jean and their families, living in territory controlled by France, remained unmolested.
+When the British rounded up the Acadians in Nova Scotia in the fall of 1755, descendants of René Rassicot, living in territory controlled by France, remained unmolested.
 Their respite from British oppression was short-lived, however.
 After the fall of the French fortress at Louisbourg in July 1758, the victorious British swooped down on the island, rounded up most of the Acadians on Île St.-Jean, and deported them to France:

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS